OPMDG/opm-doc/probes/check_pgactivity.rst

 ========

-Here is the list, descriptions and parameters of available services.
+Descriptions and parameters of available services.

 \ **autovacuum**\  (8.1+)

  Check the autovacuum activity on the cluster.

- Perfdata contains the age of oldest autovacuum and the number of worker by kind (VACUUM, VACUUM ANALYZE, ANALYZE, VACUUM FREEZE).
+ Perfdata contains the age of oldest autovacuum and the number of workers by type (VACUUM, VACUUM ANALYZE, ANALYZE, VACUUM FREEZE).

  Thresholds, if any, are ignored.